joeridino/JavaScriptProgrammingGuide/README.md

 ```

 ### Variable Declarations
 All variables must be declared with a single var statement at the top of functions.
+Variables at position 2 and greater must indented 4 spaces after the var keyword on subsequent lines.

 ```JavaScript
 function doSomething() {